YM162/gulagcleaner/README.md

 ## Options

-Gulag Cleaner provides several options for it's usage:
+Gulag Cleaner provides several options for its usage:

 > * '-r': Replace the original file with the cleaned version.
 > * '-o': Use the old deembeding method (for files older than 18/05/2023).